franck44/evm-dis/README.md

 At the moment, only a disassembler into readable EVM assembly is provided.
 The Dafny proof object feature is experimental.

-From Dafny, we can generate some target code in several languages.
+Dafny code can be used to generate some target code in several languages.
 To begin with we have generated Python and Java code.
 So you don't need to install Dafny to use the disassembler, you can run the Python or java versions provided in the `build/libs`.

-### Use the Python version of the disassembler
+### Using the Python version of the disassembler
 The Python disassembler is in `build/driver-py`.

 It can be used with an input string as follows: